vibhav7/miniproject/README.md

 * You have to make sure that the first card is selected by default and user can select any card.
 * `Add card` button is non-functional.

+## Modal design
 ![image](https://user-images.githubusercontent.com/5981804/103126987-209bb680-46b6-11eb-83d2-e1bb4028ce7d.png)

 * When the user clicks on `Pay` button. it should take them to a page with the following section.
-Which you have to populate using `GET /project` API. **Remember following design is not a full page, it's a section on the page.**
+Which you have to populate using `GET /project` API.

+**Remember following design is not a full page, it's a section on the page.**

+## Section design
 ![image](https://user-images.githubusercontent.com/5981804/103127047-53de4580-46b6-11eb-87af-ad11bb88268d.png)